eman-abc/SmartSketchAI/README.md

 ## License

-Academic project repository.
 Contact the authors for reuse terms.